Healthy Homes Assessment Elderslea

 Elderslea Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is mandatory for all Elderslea and New Zealand rental houses where it’s reasonably practicable to install.
+• The insulation of the ceiling and underfloor is required in all Elderslea and New Zealand rental houses where it is reasonably practicable to put in.

-• Landlords and property managers must keep records to demonstrate the compliance with all Healthy Homes Standards that apply or will be applicable during the tenure of the rental property.
+• Property managers and landlords are required to keep records of their compliance with each Healthy Homes Standard that apply or will be in force during the tenure of an apartment rental.

-• Private landlords and property managers must make sure their rental properties comply in accordance with Healthy Homes Standard within 90 days of a new, renewed , or altered tenant.
+• Private landlords and property managers have to make sure that their rental properties are in compliance with the Healthy Homes Standard within 90 days of a new, renewed or varied lease.

-• All the boarding households (except Kainga Ora and Community Housing Providers with registered for boarding house tenancies) must comply with the Healthy Homes Standard regardless of the date when the tenancy started.
+• All boarding homes (except Kainga Ora and Community Housing Providers with registered boarder house tenancies) must adhere to the Healthy Homes Standard regardless of the time the tenancy began.

 Beginning 1 July 2023